HazyResearch/hyena-dna/README.md

 ### Experimental

-We have an experimental bidirectional implementation of HyenaDNA.
+1. We have an experimental bidirectional implementation of HyenaDNA.
 We used this in a recent ablation on the GenomicBenchmarks dataset where we trained from scratch, ie, did not pretrain using masked language modeling via BERT.
 We compared this to the standard causal HyenaDNA, and the causal version performed better.
 But some people very much want a bidirectional HyenaDNA, so we provide one instantiation of this, of which there are many ways to do bidirectionalality.

 In regards to how we implementated it, we simply manipulate the padding of the FFT convolution.
 Checkout the `src/models/sequence/hyena.py` script for more details (eg just search for `bidirectional`).

 To use bidirectional, pass in the flag (at launch) `model.bidirectional=True`, that's it!

 Note, the codebase only supports bidirectional training from scratch on a downstream task, ie, no masked language model pretraining.
 It doesn't make sense to do causal pretraining using bidirectionalality, so use at your own risk!

+2. For downstream tasks, we added an option to only use / average over masked tokens.
+We updated the GenomicBenchmarks and Nuc Trans dataset with this ability, see there dataset classes for how it's implemented.
+To use it:

+- you need to also set the right config settings.
+See their experiment configs, eg, `/src/configs/experiment/hg38/genomic_benchmark.yaml`, and in particular, use `dataset.return_mask=True`, and `dataset.padding_side=right`
+- you need to set the new task created, which is called `masked_multiclass`, also in the experiment config.
+All this does (differently than before) is handle the passing of the masks correctly to the model.

+In practice, for short range tasks with not a lot padding, we noticed it didn't make too much of a difference.
+But if your sequences have a ton of padding, then this will definitely help.
+In the paper, we didn't use this, and had left side padding by default.

+### Change Log / updates:

+- Added more weights to [huggingface](#huggingface).
+- Added [docker image](#docker_nt) with Nucleotide Transformer datasets, weights, and exact hyper parameters to reproduce results.
+- There's an experimential bidirectional option added.
+See [Experimental](#Experimental).
+- We added an option to pass a mask and ignore padded tokens for downstream tasks.
+See [Experimental](#Experimental).
+- Added some tips on [pretraining](#pretraining_custom) your on your own data.

 ## Citation